github/docs/content/admin/enterprise-management/updating-the-virtual-machine-and-physical-resources/known-issues-with-upgrades-to-your-instance.md

 ### Avoiding this issue

+We strongly recommend you upgrade your {% data variables.product.prodname_ghe_server %} instance to the latest patch version (3.7.14 or higher, or 3.8.7 or higher) before you upgrade to 3.9.
+These versions contain a fix for the upgrade issue.

-To avoid this issue, update the nomad timeout for MySQL before starting an upgrade to {% data variables.product.prodname_ghe_server %} 3.9
+If you cannot upgrade {% data variables.location.product_location %}, then you can avoid the issue by updating the nomad timeout for MySQL before starting an upgrade to {% data variables.product.prodname_ghe_server %} 3.9:

 1. Put your instance into maintenance mode: